 \subsection{Our Contributions}

-Our key insight is that hidden states, while not directly observable, leave observable traces in reward sequences, and these traces can be extracted through carefully designed contextual features and exploration strategies.

-We develop a family of \emph{state-model-free} bandit algorithms that learn optimal policies without explicitly estimating the hidden state space.
+Hidden states leave traces in the observed reward sequence.
+We use these traces to build low-dimensional statistics for state-dependent arm selection, while avoiding explicit estimation of the latent Markov chain.
+Concretely, develop a family of bandit algorithms that track the dynamically optimal arm without estimating the Markov transition model, provided that the resulting statistics separate the relevant states and remain current.
 Our approach combines two complementary strategies: \begin{enumerate} \item Lagged contextual learning: Previous rewards and actions serve as informative proxies for hidden states.
 Our \textbf{Lagged-context UCB (LC-UCB)} algorithm treats the action-reward pair $(r_{t-1},a_{t-1})$ as contextual features, enabling implicit state tracking via observable interaction history. \item Coordinated probing: Motivated by an arm identification issue of LC-UCB (see \Cref{ex:state-ambiguity}), we develop probing strategies that generate contextual signals by regularly exploring different arms in coordinated patterns.
 This strategy reveals cross-arm relationships and reward structures that would remain hidden under LC-UCB.
 We introduce \textbf{Randomized Probing UCB (RP-UCB)} for settings with multiple experimental units that can be simultaneously assigned different arms, \textbf{Sequential Probing UCB (SP-UCB)} for single-unit settings, using sequential arm sampling. \end{enumerate}

-Naturally, one can combine these two complementary approaches to achieve the best of both worlds: temporal context extraction provides continuous state tracking capabilities, while coordinated exploration generates the rich joint information needed to disambiguate state-dependent reward patterns.
-Along this line, we develop an adaptive probing scheme that allows the algorithm to determine when intensive exploration is most beneficial, leading to \textbf{Adaptive Randomized Probing UCB (AdaRP-UCB)} and \textbf{Adaptive Sequential Probing UCB (AdaSP-UCB)}.
+These two approaches can be combined: lagged context provides continuous state tracking, while coordinated probing supplies the joint information needed to disambiguate state-dependent reward patterns.
+We therefore develop adaptive probing schemes that refresh probe information only when the current summary appears unreliable, leading to \textbf{Adaptive Randomized Probing UCB (AdaRP-UCB)} and \textbf{Adaptive Sequential Probing UCB (AdaSP-UCB)}.

-Notably, all these approaches require no state model: rather than attempting to explicitly model potentially exponential hidden state spaces and estimate the states, we learn optimal policies by constructing informative feature representations.
-This approach combines the computational efficiency of classical bandit algorithms with the adaptive capacity needed for non-stationary rewards.
+The algorithms keep the classical bandit interface: they construct features from observed interaction data and pass them to a contextual learner.
+This keeps computation close to LinUCB while adding state information needed for structured non-stationarity.